-FI 510A/B/C/D Integration Formation Group (2 units)
+- FI500 Introduction to Integration - FI510A/B/C/D Integration Formation Group (2 units)

 Electives.
-The M.S. student in Pasadena selects 8 units of marriage and family elective coursework from among the department course offerings, and 4 units from any of the three schools.
-In Phoenix, the student selects 6 units of marriage and family electives, and 4 units from any of the three schools.
+The MS MFT student in Pasadena selects 4 units of marriage and family elective coursework from among the department course offerings, and 4 units from any of the three schools.
+In Phoenix, the student selects 2 units of marriage and family elective, and 4 units from any of the three schools.